What is a bank line?

-Business LOC – extended to clients who operate a business.
+Business LOC – This is extended to clients who operate a business.
 Collateral is not often required, but banks are stringent on qualifications.
-Some financial institutions accept inventory and accounts receivable to back-up the LOC.
+Some financial institutions accept inventory and accounts receivable as collateral to back up the LOC.

 Personal LOC – Extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
 In contrast to a credit card, this personal line of credit usually has a lower interest rate, no grace period or reward for early payment, and no charge for cash advances.

 What is the Purpose of a bank line?

 In terms of flexibility and security, a bank line of credit can be helpful for businesses as well as for individuals who are in urgent need of ready cash.
 One of the most typical uses of a line of credit with a financial institution is for working capital.
 Funds are readily extended to business borrowers for settling obligations while their receivables are still pending collection.
 LOCs are often renewable on an annual basis.

 What situations are a bank line useful in?

 - Events or projects with funding challenges, such as weddings, funerals, birthdays, etc.

-- Individuals who are self-employed or work on commission who urgently need cash as the next paycheck is not yet available.
+- Individuals who are self-employed or who work on commission who urgently need cash until they are paid for work already completed.

 - Emergency situations, such as taxes, bill payments, or medical expenses.

 - Overdraft protection for check users who are often in short supply of cash to fund their drawn checks.

 - Buying or investing in business opportunities, or promoting a business through advertising, marketing, or tradeshow participation.

 Thank you for reading CFI’s explanation of a bank line.
 For a career in finance, be sure to explore our Career Map and find the job that’s right for you!
 Earn a corporate finance certificate and set yourself apart in a competitive job market.
 CFI’s mission is to help you become a world-class financial analyst.
 With that goal in mind, these CFI resources will help you on your way: